10 p.m. Wednesday

 But phone and cable companies have lagged in getting fiber optics to replace the old copper wiring.
 This has led to some communities installing their own fiber optics system and to a very angry phone lobby.

 Last year, the FCC eliminated rules allowing every person and every company equal access to the Internet.
-Big corporations want to turn the Internet into a toll highway where the companies with the most money can pay for the faster access.

 Put in simpler terms, would you go to Yahoo or Google if one was significantly slower to download than the other?
 And what would that do for small bloggers who wouldn't have the funds to keep up with the big guys?
 Right now, everyone is allowed on the information highway and can go the same speed limit regardless of whether you are driving a Lexus or a Kia.
 With this proposed legislation, you'd have to slam that Kia into the slow lane and let the Lexus move at the max.